 Certain diseases and conditions (often accompanied by excess urination) can cause a dog to become dehydrated.
 Dehydration can lead to all sorts of complications and eventually cause organ failure and death.
+If your dog is drinking water to excess, then she may be compensating for something that is causing her to become dehydrated.
 So it is important you stay vigilant of your dog’s drinking habits and heed the signs of something more than a touch of thirst.

 How much water intake is normal for a healthy dog?

-The amount a dog needs to drink each day varies with her diet, size, breed and exercise routine.
-If a dog is fed wet food she will not need to drink as much water; nor will she need as much water in the winter than she does in the summer.
-Generally speaking, a dog should drink 60mls of water per kilo of body weight per day.
+The amounts of water a dog needs to drink each day varies with her diet, size, breed and exercise routine.
+If a dog is fed wet food she will not need to drink as much water as she would if she ate dry food.
+Similarly, she won't need as much water in the winter than she does in the summer.
+Generally speaking, a dog should drink 60mls of water per Kg of body weight per day.

 Be aware that puppies and older dogs get sick much more quickly than adult dogs when they are dehydrated.